mot-stuff/TYP/README.md

 Enjoy an ad-free, premium YouTube experience! 🚀

 ## 📜 License
-This project is for educational purposes only.
-Please ensure compliance with YouTube's Terms of Service when using this tool.
+This project is for educational purposes only and open source.
+Feel free to modify and please submit any useful enhancements!

 ## 🤝 Contributing
 Pull requests are welcome!
 If you encounter any issues, feel free to submit them via the Issues tab.